Life insurance is your final, invaluable gift to your loved ones.

 Trust: A critical ingredient in life insurance

-However, an online survey done by advisory firm EY, also in 2014, found that South African consumers trust their banks and even online shopping sites more than they do their insurance companies, which should increase their levels of engagement with customers.
-Local insurers have been indicated as trustworthy by 62% of the South African respondents, compared to 81% for banks and 78% for online shopping sites (both also indicated for South African respondents).
+Local insurers have been indicated as trustworthy by 62% of the South African respondents, compared to 81% for credit providers and banks and 78% for online shopping sites (both also indicated for South African respondents).
 Compared to the global findings, respondents still trust banks more (82% ), but the difference in trust between banks and insurers is not as pronounced, with 70% of respondents expressing trust in insurers.

 South African consumers are loyal

 While South Africans don’t necessarily trust financial services companies selling life insurance, the EY survey report indicates that they do remain loyal to whichever company they bought a life insurance product or products from.
 A total of 78% of South African respondents had indicated in the survey that they were likely or very likely to recommend their insurance provider to friends or relatives.
-Compared to the global response of 64% and the UK’s 49%, South African consumers of life insurance can be called loyal.
+Compared to the global response of 64% and the UK’s 49%, South African consumers of life insurance as well as other forms of insurance such as medical or funeral cover can be called loyal.

 What is life insurance?

 The first known use of life insurance was around 1809.
 Life insurance has its origins in the old practice of saving money to pay for one's own funeral costs.
 When defined as protection against the loss of income resulting from the death of the insured whereby the named beneficiary or beneficiaries receive the proceeds and are in so doing protected or safeguarded from the financial impact of the death of the insured, life insurance sounds fairly simple.